spences10/scottspence.com/posts/2023/01/14/should-i-create-my-own-blog/index.md

 There's no denying that you get out of the box features when you use a blogging platform.
 It's essentail to them to get other people involved on their platform.
-Post commenting and the ability to follow someone on there so that their posts will turn up in your feed.
+Post commenting and the ability to follow someone are on there so that their posts will turn up in your feed.

 This does mean that you're sort of locked into their ecosystem and you have to go there to get new content or see when someone your following